 11. Day to Night.
 If you want to give your look some nighttime glam, I used this Shimmy Shadow from ISH for a moodier feel.

 All total, this look takes about 15 minutes to create from start to finish, so you can do your makeup and get to the main event—the wedding!

 What are your favorite products for wedding makeup?

-Let me know in the comments, and be sure to listen to my with Lauren for more tips!
+Let me know in the comments, and be sure to listen to my podcast episode with Lauren for more tips!